bokutotu/zenu/zenu-matrix/README.md

-# Zenu Matrix
+# ZeNu Matrix

-Zenu Matrix is a linear algebra library for Rust, providing efficient matrix operations and various utilities for working with matrices.
+ZeNu Matrix is a linear algebra library for Rust, providing efficient matrix operations and various utilities for working with matrices.

 ## Features